- Daring lines

 Don’t look for the 2020 Lexus LS to be crashed any time soon as the IIHS and the NHTSA generally reserve their resources for cars that sell better.

 Until it’s rated by either the feds or the insurance industry, we’ll abstain from assigning a score here.

 The LS comes with the collision-avoidance tech we’d expect from a car with this kind of price tag.
 Automatic emergency braking with pedestrian detection, adaptive cruise control, active lane control, high-beam assist, road sign detection is standard equipment.

-An optional Advanced Safety package can steer the car around obstacles automatically at low speeds and is worth considering if you live in an urban environment.
+An optional Advanced Safety package can steer the car around obstacles automatically at low speeds and is worth considering if you live in a city.

 2020 Lexus LS

 The 2020 Lexus LS comes well equipped and is priced well, though it doesn’t offer the same degree of customizability as some rivals.

 The 2020 Lexus LS can be had in a few configurations, though it lacks the astounding personalization potential of some German competitors.
 The main criticism of the LS is the infotainment system: it is a chore to operate even with standard Apple CarPlay and Android Auto compatibility.

 Features we expect to see at this price point are included: power-adjustable seats wrapped in leather, a 12-speaker sound system with Bluetooth and USB inputs, a moonroof, and navigation displayed on a 12.3-inch screen.
 Accordingly, we rate the 2020 LS at 7 out of 10 for its standard features and extensive options.